unsigned-ru/libloggeru/README.md

 > **Warning**
 > **For windows** it will use (vcpkg)[https://vcpkg.io/en/index.html] to find it's dependencies.
-> If you do not have `vcpkg` installed in the default install location, then you can specify it's path during cmake configuration step with the
+> If you do not have `vcpkg` installed in the default install location (`C:/Program Files (x86)/vcpkg`), then you can specify it's path during cmake configuration step with the
 > `--DVCPKG_PATH=<path_to_vcpkg_root>` variable

 ## Usage